 In this guide, our target will be Mutillidae, an intentionally vulnerable web app included as part of Metasploitable 2, an intentionally vulnerable Linux virtual machine (VM) designed for testing and practicing purposes.
 We will be connected to Metasploitable 2 on an isolated network with Kali as the attacking machine.

 Burp Suite is a popular tool that can be used to automate testing web apps for vulnerabilities and is conveniently included with Kali.
 Before we get to that though, we need to set up our target machine.

 I will be using Metasploitable 2 in this guide, which you can download from Rapid7's website, but any vulnerable VM will work.
 If you need help getting it installed, it's just like installing any other VM on your computer, and Null Byte has a few guides that could help you get your virtual lab set up.

 One thing to be careful with when using an intentionally vulnerable machine is exposing it to hostile networks.
 This means that unless you are completely unplugged from the internet, you should be using network address translation (NAT) or host-only mode.

 Once everything is set up, log into Metasploitable 2 — both the username and password should be msfadmin — and find its IP address using ifconfig.
-What you're looking on the eth0 is the "inet" address, which will be your IP address for testing purposes.
+What you're looking for in the eth0 is the "inet" address, which will be your IP address for testing purposes.

-After finding Metasploitable 2's IP address, navigate to it in order to connect to the web server.
+After finding Metasploitable 2's IP address, navigate to it to connect to the web server.
 I'm using Firefox in Kali to do this.